slay419/Slackr/acceptance.md

 # Acceptances
 Acceptance criteria is followed to ensure the implementation is correct and as desired.
-In addition to the following criteria, further testing with pytest and code coverage, ensured the backend works as intended
+Combining both these criteria as well as further testing with Pytest and code coverage, allowed us to be sure that the backend would be working as intended.

 ## Auth functions
-As a user I want to able to login so that I can access my slackr account
+As a user I want to able to login so that I can access my Slackr account
-- There are a fields for entering username and password on the login page
+- There are fields for entering username and password on the login page
-- usernames of valid email format are only accepted
+- Usernames of valid email format are only accepted
+- After successfully logging in, the web server will direct me to the home page where I can access Slackr's features
+- If logging in is unsuccessful, an appropriate error message will pop up and allow me to try again

-As a user I want to be able to register so that I can access slackr services
+As a user I want to be able to register so that I can access Slackr services
 - There is a link for registration on the front page
-- navigating to registration link enables user to create a new account
+- Navigating to registration link enables user to create a new account
-- On the registration page there are fields for email, password, first name, last name.
+- On the registration page there are fields for email, password, first name, last name
 - Name fields will not allow more than 50 characters for registration
 - Password fields must have a minimum of 5 characters for registration
 - Registered users are logged in once the process is complete

 As a user I want to be able to reset my password so that I can access my account if I forget my password
 - There is a link for forgotten passwords
-- navigating to a forgotton password link enables user to reset password
+- Navigating to a forgotten password link enables users to reset their password
 - A reset code is generated when valid information is passed into the fields

 As a user I want the ability to logout so that I can keep my account secure when I am not using it
 - There is an active logout link when logged in.
+- The web server will direct me to the log in page
+- The main features of Slackr will no longer be able to be accessed/viewed until logged in again

 ## Channels functions
 As a user I want the ability to create private channels, so that I can maintain confidentiality